 How can I support the school?

 You can contribute to the School Fund, which is a voluntary contribution of £1.50 per family each week.
-You can also volunteer with the school or to help with the Friends.

 How can I help my child learn?

 There are many ways in which you can assist your child with their learning, and here at Holy Trinity we believe that parent involvement is vital.
 Please help your child to do their weekly homework and encourage them to take pride in it.
 Hearing them read and reading to them is great to help them build their vocabulary and broaden their imagination.
 Your child’s teacher will have set them targets which you can help them practise at home.
-There are also a variety of web links on the pupils area of the website, which contains educational games and activities.